rwxrob/zet/20220324093459/README.md

 better to send those events to a local queue and have the bot manage them asynchronously, which could involve stuff besides Twitch as well.

-I think I'll go with the name `lv` for the command line and `lva` for the agent.
+I think I'll go with the name `live` for the command line and `live agent` for the agent, which will just be a Bonzai command (of course).

     #twitch #livestream #utility